sacjs/website/_posts/2014-09-30-welcome-to-sacjs.md

 categories: sacjs
 ---

-Hello, and thanks for visiting SacJS, Sacramento's very own Javascript user group!
+Hello, and thanks for visiting SacJS, Sacramento's very own Javascript meetup group!

 We are excited to start building a great community focused on all things